Warning: Excessive Schmoopiness

 "Jeff!"
 Her eyes grow wide.
 "Don't even joke about things like that.
 Oh my god."

-"I'm sorry," he chuckles.
+"I'm sorry."
+He chuckles, squeezes her hand.
 "What if I made it up to you?
 Anything you want."

 She looks at him with interest.
 "Will you push this baby out of your vagina?"

-Jeff frowns bemusedly.
 "Sure.
-Let me call Science first and we'll get right on that," he says, watching the slow dawn of a smile climbing across her lips.
+Let me call Science first and we'll get right on that," Jeff says, watching the slow dawn of a smile climbing across her lips.
 He scoots down then, pressing a kiss to the skin of her stomach not covered by the stretch of her camisole, grinning against her flesh when she giggles and tickles the wisps of hair behind his ear.

 "Did you ever see that movie Nine Months?"
 Annie asks suddenly.